SkretasLab/ProteoSeeker/README.md

 1. Creates the "docker_mount_dir" directory in the home directory of the user.
 2. Create directories in the volumes needed to run ProteoSeeker in the image and collect the results in the host system.
-3. Copies the parameter files used as examples to run ProteoSeeker in the image.
+3. Copies the parameter files used as templates to run ProteoSeeker in the image.

 ~~~bash
 ./installation/docker_bindmount_setup.sh